 Yet, in the seminal de Finetti's quantification of subjective probability, so heartily endorsed and adopted by Savage, a problem lingers.
-This probability quantifies a degree of belief based on some information that the decision maker has.
-Intuitively, the quality of this underlying information should affect the decision maker confidence in the subjective probabilities that quantify his degree of belief.
+This probability quantifies a degree of belief based on some information that the decision makers have.
+Intuitively, the quality of this underlying information should affect the decision makers confidence in the subjective probabilities that quantify their degrees of belief.
 Savage himself was aware that the information quality may affect the decision makers' confidence in their own probability assessments.
 As he wrote in his book "... there seem to be probability relations about which we feel relatively 'sure' as compared with others".
 This has nothing to do with bounded rationality: a perfectly rational decision maker might well share Savage's feeling.

-David first thought of this issue by considering the toss of a coin.
+When David first thought of this issue, he imagined the toss of a coin.
 Heads and tails are judged to be equally likely when dealing with a well tested coin that has been flipped a number of times with approximately equal instances of heads and tails.
-When dealing with an untested coin, however, a decision maker might well again judge - out of symmetry - heads and tails to be equally likely.
+When dealing with an untested coin, however, a decision maker might well again judge-out of symmetry-heads and tails to be equally likely.
 In both cases, the decision maker's judgements are quantified by a subjective probability with value 1/2.
 Yet, the evidence behind such judgements, so the confidence in them, is dramatically different.
-It is then natural to expect that a decision maker would be much more confident in his 1/2 probability for the tested coin than for the untested one.
+It is then natural to expect that a decision maker would be much more confident in the 1/2 probability for the tested coin than for the untested one.

-This "confidence" problem is bypassed in the Savage derivation that, by building on the von Neumann-Morgenstern derivation, at a key junction presupposes that the decision maker just behaves as if his subjective probability were correct or, in purely subjective terms, as if he had a full confidence in them, with no ambiguity.
+This "confidence" problem is bypassed in the Savage derivation that, by building on the von Neumann-Morgenstern derivation, at a key junction presupposes that decision makers just behave as if their subjective probability were correct or, in purely subjective terms, as if they had a full confidence in them, with no ambiguity.
 In so doing, Savage's derivation reduces uncertainty to risk and thus gets rid, by fiat, of any ambiguity concern.
 To see how this reductionism affects the SEU criterion, let us go back to coins.
-In light of the previous discussion, it is natural to expect that a decision maker may well prefer to bet on a well-tested coin.
-This is how his ambiguity concerns should translate into choice behavior.
+In light of the previous discussion, it is natural to expect that decision makers may well prefer to bet on a well-tested coin.
+This is how their ambiguity concerns should translate into choice behavior.
 The SEU criterion is unable to account for this natural choice.
-To see why, call Ithe tested coin and II the untested one.
+To see why, call I the tested coin and II the untested one.
 The state space is